segmentio/segment-docs/src/connections/destinations/catalog/elevio/index.md

 1. From your Segment UI's Destinations page click on "Add Destination".
 2. Search for "Elevio" within the Destinations Catalog and confirm the Source you'd like to connect to.
 3. Drop in your "Account ID" from your Elevio's [Installation](https://app.elev.io/installation) page under "Install via Code Snippet".
-You can also use Elevio's "Install via Segment" workflow from the same page.
+You can also use Elevio's "Install with Segment" workflow from the same page.
-4. Ensure that you have Elevio's Assistant enabled via your [Settings](https://app.elev.io/settings).
+4. Ensure that you have Elevio's Assistant enabled from your [Settings](https://app.elev.io/settings).

 5. In about 45 minutes the CDN will be updated and Elevio's snippet will be initialized onto your page.